 Success Kit: Artificial Intelligence for Associations

 Our top resources for everything you need to know to get started with AI

-Become the go-to source for information
+Become the leading source of the community’s information

 Share content and documents of all kinds and allow members to ask and answer questions on your online community, making it the go-to place for information.
 Constituents will be able to find answers themselves and answer the questions of others.

 Giving your members this type of access to valuable content and answers they can’t easily get anywhere else makes your community the go-to place for information.
 It also provides an environment in which you can encourage dialog around your content, get feedback, and keep members coming back for more.

 An Introduction to the fastest growing membership software built on Salesforce